 RBC offers fuel savings of 3 cents per litre at Petro Canada with their Signature No Limit account.
 That could be useful for people who do a lot of driving and who have easy access to a Petro Canada station, but is that perk worth the $15.95 monthly cost?
 Let’s do a bit of math.

-Since I don’t know what car you drive, I’ll use mine.
-I have a Hyundai Elantra that burns roughly 9 litres of gas for every 100 kilometres driven.
-We drive approximately 25,000 km every year, therefore, last year we burned through approximately 2,250 litres of gas (25,000 ÷ 100 = 250; 250 x 9 = 2,250).
+Since I don’t know what car you drive, I’ll use one of mine.
+My older car is a Hyundai Elantra and it burns roughly 9 litres of gas for every 100 kilometres driven.
+We drive approximately 25,000 km every year.
+Therefore, last year we burned through approximately 2,250 litres of gas (25,000 ÷ 100 = 250; 250 x 9 = 2,250).
 According to Statistics Canada, the average price of gas in my city, for 2019 to date, is $1.11.
 In the absence of information for the full twelve months, I’ll use that average as my working number to give you an idea of the savings.